Resources recommended by our members

 Motherhood Center.
 The Motherhood Center recognizes that becoming a mom isn't always easy.
 Sometimes there can be moments of joy, but there can also be moments when you feel anxious or sad.
 If you have these feelings sometimes or a lot of the time, you are not alone, it's not your fault, and you will feel better with the right help.
 The Motherhood Center provides supportive services for new and expecting moms, including a range of treatment options for women suffering from perinatal mood and anxiety disorders (PMADs.)
 Whether you are looking for a support group for new mothers, lactation consultation, individual therapy or more intensive services to help you feel better, The Motherhood Center offers something to every woman making the transition to parenthood.
 Staffed by experienced professionals, they take an interdisciplinary approach to tackling pre- and post-natal care, PMADs, and everything in between.

-Stephanie Moreno hosts a monthly circle at MINKA focused on loss using reiki and creative therapy.
+Stephanie Moreno hosts sessions at MINKA focused on loss using reiki and creative therapy.

 First Candle.
 Peer-to-peer online support groups that are a safe and supportive place for individuals and their families to share information and experiences surrounding pregnancy and infant loss.

-MSIL Group.
-Miscarriages, Still Births, and Infant Death Support Group via BabyCenter.com.
+MSIL Group is the Miscarriages, Still Births, and Infant Death Support Group via BabyCenter.com.

 We need to break the silence around men and miscarriage so fathers do not feel guilty for showing their grief.

 Fathers suffer from pregnancy loss and still births, too, from the Washington Post

 Tips for Men Whose Partner Has Had a Miscarriage, from Verywell Family